christinaperrier/christinaperrier.github.io/README.md

 This is a chart I made using ChartBuilder that shows the percent of undergraduate enrollment in each Lehigh college for the fall 2021.
 ![Percent of Undergraduate Enrollment](https://github.com/christinaperrier/christinaperrier.github.io/blob/main/2021_Percent_of_Undergraduate_Enrollment_in_Each_Lehigh_College_Undergraduate_Enrollment_chartbuilder.png?raw=true)

+This is a chart I made with ChartBuilder that shows the most expensive movies ever made and their revenues.
+Disclaimer: some of the movie titles have been abbreviated to make space for the bars.